John McLean (explorer): Ungava Bay

 At his base at Fort Chimo (present-day Kuujjuaq, Quebec) 25 mi up the South River (present-day Koksoak River) from South (Ungava) Bay, McLean was only contacted and resupplied from the outside world by brig once a year.
 "Surrounded by a country that presents as complete a picture of desolation as can be imagined", he avoided lingering there and instead personally led expeditions southeast across the Labrador Peninsula in an attempt to establish overland contact with Fort Smith (present-day North West River, Labrador) at the mouth of the Naskaupi River on Lake Melville, the furthest extent of Esquimaux Bay (now Hamilton Inlet).
 He expected discovering such a route would lead to his promotion within the company, and his predecessor Erlandson had already accidentally demonstrated its feasibility in 1834 when his attempt to reach Mingan on the St Lawrence had been redirected to Lake Melville by his five Innu guides.
-On 2 January 1838, he and his men headed out on dogsleds to take a route up the Koksoak from Erlandson's maps and reports, following the Caniapiscau and Swampy Bay Rivers to Lake Michikamau and the Naskaupi,<ref name= reaching Fort Smith on 16 February, having taken 46 days to cover 533 mi.
+On 2 January 1838, he and his men headed out on dogsleds to take a route up the Koksoak from Erlandson's maps and reports, following the Caniapiscau and Swampy Bay Rivers to Lake Michikamau and the Naskaupi, reaching Fort Smith on 16 February, having taken 46 days to cover 533 mi.
 On the way back, their guides fell sick with severe flu and became delirious with fever; game became scarce; and McLean divided his party, taking few provisions and running ahead with a clerk to send supplies back to the rest.
 Meeting no food on the way, one sled dog starved to death and the two were obliged to eat the other—"what we considered, in present circumstances, 'food for the gods'"—to make it back to Fort Chimo.
 The first party sent south from the fort returned with only one of the missing men, and McLean was obliged to send a second group who returned with the rest of them on 26 April.
 Having established that the known routes to Hamilton Inlet were impractical, he learned from the locals about the George River to the east.
 He founded Fort Siveright (present-day Kangiqsualujjuaq) on the eastern shore of its mouth to serve as a salmon and seal fishery.
 He sent a team under Erlandson to Indian Head Lake to establish Fort Trial as a waystation and depot for the supply route to for outposts further south.